10 Best Places to See Fall Foliage in Vermont

 7. Somerset Reservoir

 The Somerset Reservoir is a large lake nestled within the Green Mountain National Forest of southern Vermont.
 It is a quiet and undeveloped place to explore and experience Vermont’s fall colors.
-Take your kayak or paddleboard out onto the water and watch for loons, ducks, moose, deer or black bears or head out for a hike on one of the many nearby hiking trails.
+I love taking a kayak or paddleboard out onto the water.
+I’ve seen all kinds of wildlife including loons, ducks, moose, and deer.
+You may even get lucky and spot a black bear!
+There are also a lot of hikes here with great views of the water.

 Somerset Reservoir // Plan your Vermont Fall Foliage road trip with our guide on where see the best fall colors including scenic leaf-peeping drives and more.